 If you have an upcoming CQL Accreditation activity, a representative of CQL will be in contact with you to discuss these options, and work together on the most effective tactics to conduct the accreditation activities in a timely manner that still ensures the health and well-being of everyone involved.
 In the meantime, we do invite you to share your best practices of how you are confronting COVID-19, by sharing, commenting, and interacting on CQL’s Facebook e-Community.

 If you have any general inquiries, you can contact Katherine Dunbar, CQL’s Vice President of Accreditation.
-If you have questions, comments, and/or concerns specific to your accreditation activities please contact Gretchen Block, CQL’s Manager of Partner Engagement.
+If you have questions, comments, and/or concerns specific to your accreditation activities please contact Gretchen Block, CQL’s Director of Partner Engagement.

 Due to the virus and its associated safety protocols involving social distancing, travel, capacity limits on gatherings, etc., we understand that this may raise concerns for those who need to fulfill the requirements of their Personal Outcome Measures® (POM) Interviewer and Trainer Certification.